AndrewVetovitz/CSE-5914-Tech-Task/README.md

 # CSE-5914-Tech-Task
 Tech task for 5914

-# What is GRPC
+# What is gRPC
-gRPC is a application based communication based on buffers.
+gRPC which is short for Google RPC is an application based communication based on buffers.
 These buffers can communicate language-anonomous (so ruby -> python or C++ -> Java for exp.).

-The idea over rest is to reduce the amount of required code as well as reduce overall complexity while improving speed.
+gRPC is written in a serialization format.
+The base use in this tutorial with be protobuf which comes default with the gRPC in the download section below.
+Any serialization language can be used however.

+# gRPC vs REST
+The advantage of gRPC over REST is several.
+First and foremost gRPC is much quicker than REST because encoding / decoding happens over the users local CPU.
+Secondly the amount of code one needs to write is less than that of most REST implementations.

-# C++
+# C++ Installation
 How To Install
 Linux:
 [sudo] apt-get install build-essential autoconf libtool pkg-config